AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/target.md

 #### The body Section (start) {#the-body-section-start}

-Add the following code immediately following the &lt;body&gt; tag to add the client context features to the page:
+Add the following code immediately following the `<body>` tag to add the client context features to the page:

 ```xml
 <cq:include path="clientcontext" resourceType="cq/personalization/components/clientcontext"/>